 Certified Information Systems Security Professional or CISSP

 The CISSP is considered to be an elite qualification that would show your employer and colleagues that you have a solid foundation in the field of digital security.
-The skills learned in this course are critical for you if you are needed to design, engineer and implement information security systems in the workplace.
+The skills learned in this course are critical for you if you are needed to design, engineer, and implement information security systems in the workplace.

-Prerequisites: You are required to have at least five years of paid experience at a full-time job in a field related to the subject matter of CISSP exam.
+Prerequisites: You are required to have at least five years of paid experience at a full-time job in a field related to the subject matter of the CISSP exam.
 You must also have knowledge of at least two of the eight domains in the study material, or common body of knowledge or CBK.
 If you are not having the required work experience, even then you can satisfy the requirement with one year of work experience and a four-year college degree or an approved credential from the prerequisite pathway of CISSP.
-Another option for those without the appropriate work experience is that to take the exam and earn the title of Associate of (ISC) 2 designation.
+Another option for those without the appropriate work experience is to take the exam and earn the title of Associate of (ISC) 2 designation.
 Candidates will then have six years to gain the required work experience for the CISSP.

 • Exam: The CISSP exam has about 250 multiple-choice and advanced innovative questions and it would last about six hours; 700 out of 1000 points, or 70%, would be considered as the passing score.